 What are the Costs?
 The person advising on or selling you this product may charge you other costs.
 If so, this person will provide you with information about these costs and how they affect your investment.
 Aggregate costs for standardized equity options depend on multiple factors.
 An options premium is the cost paid by the holder to the writer.
-Factors having a significant effect on the premium include, but are not limited to, the underlying equity price, time until expiration of the option, and exercise price.
+Factors having a significant effect on the premium include, but are not limited to, the underlying equity value, time until expiration of the option, and exercise price.
 Options investing involves additional costs that include tax considerations, transaction costs and margin requirements that can significantly affect profit or loss.
 Transaction costs consist primarily of commissions (which are imposed in opening, closing, exercise and assignment transactions), but may also include margin and interest costs.
 Margin means the assets required to be deposited by a writer with his brokerage firm as collateral for the obligation, as applicable, to buy or sell the underlying interest or pay the cash settlement amount.
 If an option is exercised and assigned, a writer may incur additional costs.
-Advisors, distributors or any other persons advising on or selling standardized equity options will provide information detailing any cost of distribution not already included in this section.